-They say that living in a home with high ceilings is a good way to deal with humid climates, which is all well and good, if you’re building a home from scratch.
-Luckily, there are still ways for the rest of us to survive during the high temperature months without completely uprooting our lives.
-Check out these five tips for living in a humid climate.
+They say that living in a home with high ceilings is a good way to deal with humid climates, which is all well and good if you’re building a home from scratch, however, that tidbit of information does nothing for you if you want an immediate fix.
+Luckily, there are still ways for the rest of us to survive during the high-temperature months without completely uprooting our lives.
+Check out these tips for living in a humid climate.

 Studies show that a home with several house plants contains lower humidity levels than other homes.
 This is because the plants extract many of their nutrients from the moisture in the air.
 Consider such plants as Boston Ferns or small cacti plants.

 When you run your dryer, the exhaust fumes increase your home’s humidity.
-Many people avoid using their dryer by hanging their clothes up on a laundry tressle, but this may actually contribute to your home’s humidity levels as well.
+Many people avoid using their dryer by hanging their clothes upon a laundry trestle, but this may actually contribute to your home’s humidity levels as well.
 Hang your clothes outside to keep your laundry room cooler.

 Whether you live in New York, Florida, or any other humid state, a mini dehumidifier is a must-have.
 Choose from a variety of units, including dampness protection models, odor eliminators, high capacity, and even home value pack dehumidifiers.

-Here at EVA-DRY Mini Dehumidifier, we understand that living in a humid climate is not just annoying, but can lead to severe mold growth and health conditions.
-Order your EVA-DRY mini dehumidifier today!
+Living in a humid climate is not just annoying, but can lead to severe mold growth and health conditions.